OskyRosky/NNA/README.md

 ----------

-D. Autoencoders introduced unsupervised compression
+## D. Autoencoders introduced unsupervised compression.

 Autoencoders represent a shift in perspective within neural architectures.
 Instead of learning to classify or predict, they learn to reconstruct.
 Their goal is not to map inputs to labels, but to map inputs back to themselves — in a way that forces the network to discover meaningful, compressed representations of the data.